szczyglis-dev/py-gpt/docs/source/context.rst

    **Advanced context handling is experimental.** It changes how long model-facing histories are compacted and continued.
 Keep it disabled if you need the legacy history-selection behavior, and verify important long-running workflows when enabling it for production work.

 Advanced context handling is designed for conversations and agent workflows that approach the model's usable input-context limit.
-Enable it in ``Config -> Settings -> Context -> Enable advanced context handling``.
+Enable it in ``Config -> Settings -> Context -> Advanced handling -> Enable advanced context handling``.
 The full durable conversation remains stored in the SQLite history; only the history sent to the model is compacted.

 When the unsummarized model-facing conversation reaches the configured checkpoint threshold, PyGPT creates compact **conversation-scoped continuation notes** from older completed turns and advances a checkpoint.
 Newer turns remain verbatim in the active context tail, while turns already represented by the checkpoint are omitted from subsequent model-facing history.
 The notes preserve useful state such as goals, constraints, decisions, completed work, important findings, identifiers, and pending work.
 They are stored in the ``memory_ctx`` table with one row per conversation (``ctx_meta``).